cheekEprogrammer/next-mods-turborepo/apps/web/blog/2025-01-20-first-blog-post.md

 ## Who Am I?

 As a passionate software developer with a love for all things JavaScript (and TypeScript!), I've spent countless hours working on various Next.js projects.
-Throughout this journey, I've encountered both the incredible potential of Next.js and the common challenges developers face when setting up and configuring new projects.
+Throughout this journey, I've encountered both the incredible power of Next.js and the common challenges developers face when setting up and configuring new projects.

 ## The Birth of Next Mods